 Adrian later moved to Singapore and held joint roles as a Senior Development Engineer and Business Development Manager at the Institute of Materials Research and Engineering (IMRE).
 There he founded the OLED Network of Singapore, was the Institute's lead facilitator for operational and technology roadmapping, and worked on novel materials for anti-counterfeiting and physical security applications.

 In 2005 Adrian became the founding CEO of Singular ID, the first high technology spin-off from IMRE.
 This start-up won numerous awards including Nanochallenge 2005, Red Herring 100 Asia 2006, ZDNet Asia Breakthrough Award 2006, and Frost & Sullivan Tech Innovation Award 2007.
 Additionally, Adrian was winner of Entrepreneur of the Year at the British Business Awards Singapore 2005, A-STAR Scientist-Entrepreneur Award 2008, and the JEMI UK Prize for high technology entrepreneurship 2010.
 Singular ID was sold to Bilcare, a multinational company headquartered in India, and Adrian continued working for the company in both Italy and the UK as President of Bilcare Technologies in Europe.

-Adrian is currently Scientific Editor of the Royal Microscopical Society (RMS) publication InFocus, a Fellow of the RMS, a Chartered Engineer, a Fellow of IOM3, a Fellow of The IET, a Principal Consultant at VorteQ Consulting, and Local Champion for Start Up Britain's campaign in Malvern.
-His recent business book Start To Exit was publsihed in 2017 and is available from Amazon.
+Adrian is currently Scientific Editor of the Royal Microscopical Society (RMS) publication InFocus, a Fellow of the RMS, a Chartered Engineer, a Fellow of IOM3, and a Fellow of The IET.
+His business book Start To Exit was publsihed in 2017 and is available from Amazon.